Incheon Subway Line 1: Background

-Incheon's Line 1 makes Incheon the fourth city in South Korea with a subway system, after Seoul, Busan, and Daegu.
+Incheon's Line 1 makes Incheon the fourth city in South Korea and fifth in the Korean Peninsula with a subway system, after Pyongyang, Seoul, Busan, and Daegu.

 A trip along the line from Gyeyang in the north to the International Business District in the south takes approximately 57 minutes.
 From Bakchon station to the International Business District station, the line is underground.